-First.
-The current Northway drill program is again being run from our road-accessible exploration camp located on HWY 634 at Otter Rapids, an Ontario hydro-electric facility, and connected to the Ontario Northern Railroad which services the communities on the shores of James Bay to the north (Figure 2; see camp photograph at www.vrr.ca).
+First: Location.
+Exploration is facilitated from our road-accessible exploration camp located on HWY 634 at Otter Rapids, an Ontario hydro-electric facility (see camp photograph at www.vrr.ca).
+Further, the active Ontario Northern Railroad runs quite literally through the middle of the new cluster of claims and properties around Northway, as it makes its way northward from Otter Rapids to service the communities on the shores of James Bay some 150 km to the north (Figure 2).

-Second.
+Second: Expertise.
 Kevin Kivi, PGeo, based in Thunder Bay, Ontario, has joined the VR team as a Technical Advisor.
-Kevin has been working on the Northway drill core with us since November, 2022, and he brings a wealth of experience in hands-on diamond exploration, accumulated during the past 30 years, most notably in his roles as both Principal Geologist and Exploration Manager within the North American diamond exploration team at Rio Tinto PLC.
+Mr. Kivi has been working on the Northway drill core since November, 2022, and he brings a wealth of experience in hands-on diamond exploration accumulated during the past 30 years, most notably in his roles as both Principal Geologist and Exploration Manager within the North American diamond exploration team at Rio Tinto PLC.

-Figure 5.
+Figure 3.
 Location of properties staked by VR around the kimberlite breccia pipe discovery at Northway.
 Note proximity to the active Ontario Northern Railroad.
 Highway 634 provides access to Otter Rapids shown at the bottom of the map.

-Hecla-Kilmer REE critical metals project.
+Hecla-Kilmer REE Critical Metals Project.

-Exploration at Hecla-Kilmer has advanced from reconnaissance in nature when our exploration began in 2019, to the more advanced-stage delineation drilling in the fifth drill program completed this May during this reporting quarter.
+Exploration at Hecla-Kilmer has advanced from reconnaissance in nature when our exploration began in 2019, to more advanced-stage in 2023, with in-fill drilling completed in the fifth drill program this past May, and mineralogy and metallogeny work currently ongoing.